Mark Mason, Manager

 Mason has played a variety of integral roles in the Revolution’s success since his arrival before the 2010 season.
 As pitching coach, his pitching staffs amassed a league-best 221-183 record in three seasons, and the Revs were one of only two Atlantic League teams to reach the playoffs each of those three years.
-Mason has also produced numerous pitchers whose contracts have been purchased by Major League organizations, three of whom have gone on to pitch in the Majors over the last two seasons.
+Mason has also produced numerous pitchers whose contracts have been purchased by Major League organizations, four of whom have gone on to pitch in the Majors over the last three seasons.
 In addition to his unparalleled success as pitching coach, Mason has held a leading role in player procurement since his arrival, as his far-reaching connections and tireless efforts have helped the Revs win a pair of championships and establish new single-season club records for victories.

 In Mason’s first two seasons with York, the Revs became just the second team in Atlantic League history to win back-to-back championships, doing so in 2010 and 2011.
 The team’s postseason success centered around Mason’s pitching staffs, as the Revs posted a combined 3.10 playoff ERA with a 12-5 record during those championship runs.